convox/rack/Development.md

 ## Adding support for a new region

+### Create a new s3 bucket

+To create the s3 bucket:

+    region=eu-west-2
+    aws s3api create-bucket \
+        --create-bucket-configuration LocationConstraint=${region} \
+        --region $region \
+        --bucket convox-${region}

 ### `REGIONS`

 Add the new region to the `REGIONS` file, in alphabetical order.
 This will automatically build and publish zip files for the Rack CloudFormation Lambda Handler and publish into public S3 files for the new region.

 ### `ci/regions.sh`

-* Add the new region under a new number.
-(FIXME--where is this used?)
+* Add the new region under a new number `N`.

+CircleCI runs `N` iterations of this script and changes some `_INDEX` env var to run a different region in each iteration.
+A few of the regions are used to test alternate install options as well.

+Appending to this list may require increasing the concurrency of the CI job and/or upgrading our container plan.

 ### `rack.json`

 In `provider/aws/dist/rack.json`:

 * If the region [supports EFS](http://docs.aws.amazon.com/general/latest/gr/rande.html#elasticfilesystem-region), add it to the `RegionHasEFS` section
-* Specify whether the region has a third availability zone in `AvailabilityZoneConfig`:
+* Specify whether the region has a third availability zone in `AvailabilityZoneConfig`.

+To view availability zones for a region:

 ```
+region=eu-west-2
 aws ec2 describe-availability-zones \
     --region $region \
     --filters Name=state,Values=available
 ```

-## Elsewhere
+### Elsewhere

 * Add the new region to Console and the site documentation.